lujin1986/GaFEM/README.md

 ## Preparations for starting an optimization case
 Three different files needed to be prepared for performing the optimization.
 1. grow.py: a python file for the execution of FEM simulations.
+For complicated cases multiple python scripts can be used, which can be inputted by multiple selection after clicking the corresponding folder icon.
 2. template file: one or more files that contain all the instructions and design parameters for setting up the models of FEM simulations.
 3. object.py: a python file to define how to evaluate the evolved designs based on the simulation results.